AlHasSaN0ALi/Taskfy/README.md

 🤝 Task Sharing: Assign tasks to other users for collaboration.
 📱 Mobile App: Build a mobile version using React Native or Flutter.
 🏷️ Advanced Filtering: Add custom tags and improved task sorting options.
+🏁 Conclusion
+The Task Management System is a comprehensive solution for managing tasks efficiently.
+Built using modern web technologies like Next.js, Express.js, MongoDB, and Prisma ORM, this system is designed to enhance productivity and organization